-Studio Lucy Sanderson is a multidisciplinary practice with a provision to design for equality.
+Studio Lucy Sanderson is a multidisciplinary spatial and set design practice with a provision to bring equality to environments.
 Conceiving creative projects from initial concept through to production, hoping to inspire for the future of change.

 Sanderson coined the term, "(every)body deserves equality", 2016 - referring to the 'body' as a glocalised landscape with the premise to perform in society without stereotyping.
 This concept was initially related to acknowledging the lack of people of colour within the feminist discourse, '(every)body' is the groundwork ideology hoping to redefine the notion of sexuality, nationality, age, culture, cultural capital and gender through the means of equality.

-Mentor on the MA Narrative Environments, Central Saint Martins, University of the Arts.
+Visiting Lecturer and mentor on the MA Narrative Environments, Central Saint Martins, University of the Arts

 MA Interior Design, School of Architecture – Royal College of Art.
 Head of Programme, Ab Rogers.